List of dams and reservoirs of the Susquehanna River

+Communities on the river edge have been displaced, such as Conowingo, Bald Friar, and Glen Cove, Maryland in 1928.

 List of dams

 Listed from the headwaters toward the mouth of the river.
-This includes existing and historic structures, as well as dams off the river that have a major impact on the river.
+This list includes existing and historic structures, as well as dams off the river that have a major impact on the river.
 The river also grows its own ice dams during the winter and notable ones will be included.